 We make this information available here not only to provide more transparency around the City’s performance but also to further establish Boston’s commitment to providing the best possible City services to its residents, businesses and visitors.

-The discussion at Basic City Services meetings is driven by data from the Mayor's 24-Hour Constituent Service Center.
+The discussion at Basic City Services meetings is driven by data from 311.
 Every hour of every day, the Mayor’s office is open to answer questions, deliver services and assist residents in need.
-Whether you call in a request, logon to the website, or submit a case via the Citizens Connect mobile phone application, the Mayor’s office takes your issue seriously, issuing tracking ID numbers for all cases, setting clear service delivery times and managing departments on performance.
+Whether you call in a request, access the website, or complete a report using your phone, the Mayor’s office takes your issue seriously, issuing tracking ID numbers for all reports, setting clear service delivery times and managing departments on performance.

 The GIS Data Hub provides residents and researchers with easier access to a host of useful information – the same type of information used in Basic City Services meetings.